The value and/or returns of a portfolio will fluctuate with market and economic conditions.

 Investment Blend: Reflects the blend of securities owned by a fund.
 For example, the percentage of foreign or domestic stocks held by an equity fund or the percentage of corporate and government securities owned by a bond fund.
 The U.S./Foreign Convertibles grouping includes Convertible Bonds, Equity Linked Securities and Convertible Preferred securities.

-Sector Weights: This value represents the sectors of the equity securities included in the portfolio on a percent of equity assets basis.
-Due to rounding, these values may exceed 100%.
+Sector Weights: This value represents the sectors included in the portfolio on a percent of assets basis.

 For detailed descriptions of indices or investing terms referenced above, refer to our glossary.

 ©2023 Morningstar, Inc. All Rights Reserved.
 Certain information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.

 The Russell 1000® Index is a trademark/service mark of the Frank Russell Company.
 Russell® is trademark of the Frank Russell Company.